arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 ----------

 Every ArangoDB instance in a Cluster is assigned a unique ID during its startup.
-Using its ID a node is identifiable throughout the Cluster.
-All cluster operations will communicate via this ID.
+Using its ID, a node is identifiable throughout the Cluster.
+All cluster operations communicate via this ID.